dispink/WASA-faciesXRF/README.md

 It is a research project in the framework of Wadden Sea Archive Project (WASA).
 We collect the XRF profiles and core descriptions of 92 sediment cores from tidal flats, channels, and off-shore around the island of Norderney in order to develop an automatic facies recognition model.
 It is also an approach to utilize machine learning and data analysis methods (SciPy ecosystem in Python) on the geosciences data.
 The works are conducted by jupyter notebook and python script.
 The jupyter notebooks are mainly used for analyzing data and some trials, while the python scripts are the heavy works submitted to the high performance computation in University of Bremen.

 ## Why open this project on Github
 I'm a PhD student started this development from spring 2019.
 There are GEOPOLAR (University of Bremen) and ENL (National Taiwan University) support my study jointly.
 During this period, some results are achieved.
-I think it's time to share my workflow and scripts with the open source community because I've been benifited a lot from the community.
+I think it's time to share my workflow and scripts with the open source community where I've been benifited a lot from.

 ## General workflow
+The needed packages and relevant versions are listed in `environment.yml`.
 ### Data preparation
 Itrax-XRF core scanner produces raw spectral files (I would just call them spectra) and elemental intensities file (result.txt) quickly, tuned using default setting file in each run.
 Among the steps, there are many bugs caused by inconsistent naming and manual processing during scanning.
 I only upload the main scripts and summarize the steps here, otherwise it will be too messy.
 For the detailed steps, please check commit log.<br>
 1. I adopt the core-section information from WASA_Umrechnung_Kerntiefen_20190313.xlsx and read all the result.txt files to construct a table having elemental intensities and information for each run (e.g., directroy of spectral file, MSE, and validity) by applying `rawdata_preparation.py`.
 The composite depth is calculated and asigned.